synfinatic/aws-sso-cli/README.md

 ## Demo

-Here's a quick demo showing how to select a role to assume in interactive mode.
+Here's a quick demo showing how to select a role to assume in interactive mode and then run commands in that context (by default it starts a new shell).
-Of course, you can specify the role on the command line and the `exec` command can run arbitrary commands with the selected role, not just start a new shell.

 [![asciicast](https://asciinema.org/a/445604.svg)](https://asciinema.org/a/445604)